Lea esta hoja informativa en español

 Just as each tide ebbs and flows, each person has natural and necessary periods of activity and rest.
 Exhaustion is a normal reaction to high levels of stress and is not necessarily a sign of illness.
 HIV advocacy can be particularly stressful because there are so many areas and people in need of advocacy, and people's lives are at stake.
 But denying yourself proper rest and replenishment, even when others are in need and the cause is worthy, can have serious negative effects on your mental and physical health.

 Caring for yourself ("self-care") – which may include taking some of the very advice you are sharing with others – can break the stress cycle that leads to burnout and enable you to recover your energy and passion.
 It is important for you to pay attention not only to what drains you but also to what re-energizes you.
 This will be different for each person.
 Do you need more sleep?
 Time outdoors?
 A good laugh?
 Some time to journal?
 An evening out with friends?
-All of these are opportunities to refill your cup and avoid burnout.
+All of these are opportunities to re-energize and avoid burnout.
 For more ideas, see our fact sheet on Stress Management.

 Consider what it would look like for you to take care of yourself before serving others.
 Imagine how much more you will have to share – with others and with yourself.

 There are many ways to be an advocate.
 Some of them are larger and require a lot of time and commitment.
 Some are more public and may seem confrontational.
 However, being an advocate does not necessarily mean speaking to the media, meeting with politicians, or participating in rallies and demonstrations.
 There are many other ways to be an advocate that are just as valuable.
 Take your time to look at your options and find the best fit for you.
 Becoming an advocate for yourself, another person, or large numbers of people can be very rewarding and empowering.